 An adequate understanding of statistics is required while working with algorithms.
 AI engineers need to be well-versed in topics like standard deviation, probability, and models like Hidden Markov and Naive Bayes.

 4. Language fluency

 Yep, no surprises here.
 You’ll need to be fluent in a couple of languages to be a successful AI engineer.
-The most popular language amongst AI engineers is Python, but it often turns out to be too little on its own.
+The most popular language amongst artificial intelligence engineers is Python, but it often turns out to be too little on its own.
 It’s important to have proficiency in multiple languages like C, C++ and Java.

 5. Problem-solving and communication skills

 You’ll be forced to think out of the box.
 You’ll find there’s no set of rules or go-to guidelines you can adhere to if you’re ever in a pickle.
 AI often requires innovative use of machine learning models and creative thinking.
 You’ll also need to be able to communicate these ideas to your co-workers who may not have enough knowledge on the subject effectively in order to keep their trust.